Dependencies

 The version string is a SemVer version requirement.
 The specifying dependencies docs have more information about the options you have here.

-If we also wanted to add a dependency on the regex crate, we would not need to add [dependencies] for each crate listed.
+If you also wanted to add a dependency on the regex crate, you would not need to add [dependencies] for each crate listed.
 Here’s what your whole Cargo.toml file would look like with dependencies on the time and regex crates:

 [package]